SunHaozhe/SunHaozhe.github.io/_posts/2020-07-28-python-memo.md

 c = sorted(a, key=a.get)  # ['Bob', 'John', 'Allen', 'Tom']
 ```

-Dict comprehension to reverse key-value pair in a dictionary:
+# Dict comprehension to reverse key-value pair in a dictionary

 ```python
 id2word = {v: k for k, v in word2id.items()}